CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

 # Sending bounces with MailerQ

-MailerQ can also be used for sending bounces - or, to be more precise: to send Delivery Status Notifications (DSN).
+Besides the delivery of regular email messages, MailerQ can also be used for sending bounces, or, to be more precise: to send Delivery Status Notifications (DSN).

 A Delivery Status Notification is an email message that contains meta information about the delivery of an email.
 Mail servers send such DSN messages to each other when the delivery of an email is delayed, or when the delivery has completely failed.
-It is even possible to send DNS messages on successful delivery, although in practice only failure and delay notifications are sent.
+And you can even send DSN messages on successful delivery, although in practice success-notifications are seldomly used.

 ## Enable DSN messages

-Normally, MailerQ does not send DSN messages.
-All results are published in JSON format to the appropriate result queues, where you can pick them up and process them.
-Most users find it more convenient to collect results in JSON format from a message queue than setting up a special incoming mail server to receive and parse incoming bounces.
+In its default configuration, MailerQ does not send DSN messages.
+Normally, results are published in JSON format to the appropriate result queues, where you can pick them up and process them.
+Most users find it more convenient to collect results in JSON format from a message queue than setting up a special incoming mail servers to receive and parse incoming bounces.

-However, if you do want to receive bounces by mail, you simply have to add an extra property to the JSON input that instructs MailerQ that it should send back a bounce message when something goes wrong:
+However, if you do want to receive bounces by mail, you can configure MailerQ to send out delivery status notifications.
+This can either be configured in the configuration file, so that DSN messages are sent for every failed delivery, or on a per-message basis.

+## Configuration file options

+## Configure DSN for individual messages

+You can specify for every message individually whether and when MailerQ should send a delivery status notification.
+You can do this by adding extra properties to the JSON (if you inject mails by publishing them to a RabbitMQ message queue directly), by using the DSN extension of the ESMTP protocol, by adding meta headers to the MIME message body, or by using command line options if you inject mails through the CLI interface.

+### Enable notifications through JSON

+If you want to receive a bounce message when the delivery fails, you can achieve this by adding a `dsn` property to the input JSON:

 ```json
 {